 - A piece of advice related to the above bullet point: some attributes in this list are easier to use to rate occupations than others.
 For example, my “solve problems with logic” attribute was easy to use, but something like “trust inspiration” may be harder to use to rate one occupation versus another.
 Therefore, you may find it useful to focus on some highlighted attributes but not others for the purpose of rating these occupations.
 Just do your best 🙂

 - Here’s another example of using personality to rate occupations.
-If a person starred “drawn to their inner world”, “prefer to communicate in writing”, “private and contained”, “like quiet for concentration”, “develop their ideas internally”, and “enjoy working alone with no interruptions”, and they read that a marketing manager “constantly has to interact with people in a public way through frequent verbal communication and explain their ideas out loud and be in fast-paced working environment with sudden shifts in working tasks”, then this occupation is probably a bad fit for their introverted personality characteristics and work preferences.
+If a person highlighted “drawn to their inner world”, “prefer to communicate in writing”, “private and contained”, “like quiet for concentration”, “develop their ideas internally”, and “enjoy working alone with no interruptions”, and they read that a marketing manager “constantly has to interact with people in a public way through frequent verbal communication and explain their ideas out loud and be in fast-paced working environment with sudden shifts in working tasks”, then this occupation is probably a bad fit for their introverted personality characteristics and work preferences.

 - Related to the above point, you may find it helpful to rate each occupations on each dimension separately (or on just those occupations where you have moderate-to-clear preferences) and then calculate the average of all those scores to get a single overall personality match score.
 For example, if I gave the occupation of Counseling Psychologist a fit rating of “8” for the E-I dimension and a fit rating of “4” for the T-F, my average fit score would be a “6.”